Leema-Krishna-Murali/path-fm/README.md

 [![Collaborate with us on Discord](https://img.shields.io/badge/Discord-Collaborate%20with%20us-5865F2?style=for-the-badge&logo=discord&logoColor=white)](https://discord.gg/tVR4TWnRM9)

 This is a publicly developed, open-source project by [MedARC](https://www.medarc.ai/).
-If you are interested in helping out, [join our Discord server](https://discord.gg/tVR4TWnRM9) and introduce yourself in our `#openmidnight` channel.
+If you are interested in helping out, [join our Discord server](https://discord.gg/tVR4TWnRM9) and introduce yourself in our `#path-fm` channel.

 ## Features
 - Trains faster with improved average benchmarking performance compared to the original Midnight-12K model (~3 days to train using 1×8×H100)